wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-recipient-resources/includes/manage-mail-users.md

 ## Changing mail user properties

-After you create a mail user, you can make changes and set additional properties by using either the EAC or Exchange Online PowerShell cmdlets.
+After you create a mail user, you can make changes and set additional properties by using either the Exchange admin center or Exchange Online PowerShell cmdlets.

-### Modify a mail user in the EAC
+### Modify a mail user in the Exchange admin center

-1. In the EAC, go to **Recipients > Contacts**.
+1. In the Exchange admin center, go to **Recipients > Contacts**.
 2. Select the user that you want to change, and then select **Edit**.
 3. Select one of the following sections to view or change the user's properties:
    - **General**: Use this section to view or change basic information about the mail user.
 This includes name, display name, user name, whether the mail user can appear in an address list, and any custom attributes.